Impact Acquire SDK C++

 Image Processing Mode

 From the picture above it can be seen that an image can take several ways through the image processing pipeline!
 Depending of the property mvIMPACT::acquire::SystemSettings::imageProcessingMode an application can influence whether an image shall be processed or not.
 Sometimes this can be useful e.g. if a viewer application applies a lot of processing to the image data on the host and therefore the host system is not capable of processing every image delivered by the device in the current configuration.
-When now both the result of the processing as well as the full theoretical frame rate are of interest but it is not important that every image get processed and displayed the device driver can be configured in a way that only some of the images get processed while others will only be acquired but will be returned without processing to the user.
+When now both the result of the processing as well as the full theoretical frame rate are of interest but it is not important that every image gets processed and displayed, the framework can be configured in a way that only some of the images get processed while others will only be acquired but will be returned without processing to the user.
 This can be done by decoupling the image processing from the acquisition engine.
 As something like this requires the use of at least one additional thread per device driver instance this will not be done by default, but must be enabled explicitly by an application by setting the property mvIMPACT::acquire::Device::userControlledImageProcessingEnable to true BEFORE the device is initialised.
 If this is done additional properties will become available under SystemSettings/ImageProcessing.
 The most important one will be the ImageProcessingMode just mentioned.
 It can be used to influence the behaviour of the image processing pipeline.
 Without setting this property to true (which is the default behaviour) the image processing on the host will be done in the thread context of the acquisition engine.

 Multithreading